Family Affair: Using ISO 27001 to conform to ISO 27017 and ISO 27018

 ISO 27018 provides the following controls to supplement those set within ISO 27001 and ISO 27002:

 - Restriction on disclosure to or access of third parties to PII

 - Treatment of media containing PII

 Benefits of ISO 27018

-There is a need for organizations who handle PII to ensure this information is secured.
+There is a need for organizations that handle PII to ensure this information is secured.
 This standard creates an additional level of customer confidence in ensuring that standards are in place to protect the information, allowing both the customer and end-user to be assured that their information is safe.

 This standard can help organizations enhance their information security management system to the specific needs of their environment.
 Additionally, utilizing the ISO 27018 standard allows for organizations to minimize the risk inherent to cloud-service organizations, and the potential cost of a breach.

 Again, because ISO 27018 is not a management standard, organizations cannot be certified strictly against the ISO 27018 controls.
 However, A-LIGN can assist organizations by adding the additional ISO 27018 controls to the scope of an ISO 27001 certification audit to ensure companies can demonstrate conformance to the ISO 27018 standard.

 The ISO 27000 family of standards provides options for organizations to implement the controls that are relevant to their business needs, their customer needs, and their end-user needs.
 As an accredited certification body, A-LIGN can conduct the certification audits to demonstrate conformance with ISO 27001, ISO 27017 and ISO 27018.